 Again from the American Pregnancy Association, “Placental encapsulation appears to carry no inherent risk if ingested solely by the mother.”

 At Buddha Belly, we believe our strict guidelines on transport, location of encapsulation and safety standards are the best available.
-We encourage our clients and potential clients to research this option and discuss with their healthcare provider.
+We encourage our clients and potential clients to research this option and discuss benefits and risks with their healthcare provider.

 Your placenta never leaves your own possession, leaving no doubt as to whose it is.
 We provide your own personal transportation kit – and instructions – on how to store and transport your placenta until encapsulation can begin.

 Our team will only encapsulate in your home, where yours will be the only placenta there!
 We do all the clean up – before and after – to make it a safe workspace.
 Our postpartum placenta specialists are professionally trained and certified preventing the transmission of bloodborne pathogens and other common infections while providing placenta encapsulation services.